-2013: Bogsrud: Statins, Coenzyme Q10 and Selenium, and Statin-induced Muscle Pain and Fatigue
+2013: Bogsrud: Statins, Coenzyme Q10 and selenium, and statin-induced muscle pain and fatigue

 In a 12-week randomized, double-blind, placebo-controlled study, Dr. Bogsrud and a team of Norwegian researchers from Alesund Hospital, Alesund, Norway, found that the administration of the statin medication atorvastatin reduced significantly the patients' blood Coenzyme Q10 levels in both groups [11].
 Supplementation with 400 mg/day of Myoqinon then significantly increased CoQ10 levels in the active treatment group.

 Atorvastatin did not decrease blood selenium levels in either group.
-Supplementation with SelenoPrecise[®] increased blood selenium levels in the active treatment group.
+Supplementation with SelenoPreciseR increased blood selenium levels in the active treatment group.

-After 12 weeks of supplementation that was first begun after the patients had experienced the pain and fatigue associated with the taking of atorvastatin, the results from symptom questionnaire scores and muscle function tests did not show significant differences between the treatment group and the placebo group.
+After 12 weeks of supplementation that was first begun after the patients had experienced the pain and fatigue associated with the taking of atorvastatin, the results from symptom questionnaire scores and muscle function tests did not show significant differences between the treatment group and the placebo group with respect.
 However, four patients in the placebo group did stop the statin treatment because of unbearable pain from the statin medication.
 No patients in the treatment group stopped the statin treatment.
 This difference was not statistically significant but might be clinically significant.